opinti/spectral-multifidelity/README.md

 ![Example-1](figures/example-1.png)

+### 3. High-fidelity data acquisition policy

+The method uses a small number of low- and high-fielity data paris to update all low-fidelity data.
+In the example above we picked random pairs, but we can define strategies that are more effective.
+For example, we can cluster the low-fidelity data and decide to 'acquire' high-fidelity data corresponding to the centroids of the clusters.
+This will make sure that the acquired high-fidelity data cover the whole graph more uniformly, and that if the graph has specific structures, these will be preserved better and carried over the multi-fidelity estimates.

-### 3. Spectral clustering
+#### 3.1 Spectral clustering

-The `Graph` class has also a built-in functionality to perform spectral clustering of the nodes.
+The `Graph` class has a built-in `cluster()` method to perform spectral clustering of the nodes.
-This embeds each node in the graph Laplacian eigenfunction space, and then use a standard clustering technique, e.g. K-means.
+The idea is embedding the nodes in the graph Laplacian eigenfunction space, and then use a standard clustering technique, e.g. K-means.
+This method returns the indices of the clusters centroids and the labels of all nodes.

-Here's an example of using the `cluster()` method:
+Here's an example of usage of the `cluster()` method:

 ```python
 ## Perform clustering on the graph to find the high-fidelity indices